code-for-chapel-hill/NC-COVID-Support/README.md

 # Created by the Chapel Hill Brigade of Code for America

 ## This project is:
-* A website with an interactive map and table of local resources.
+* A mobile-friendly website with an interactive map and table of local resources.
 * A tool to help our communities and neighbors navigate the COVID crisis.
 * A collaborative effort connected to local officials and support organizations.
 * An open project that can be quickly adapted to other locations & future needs.